KQM-git/TCL/mechanics/gameplay-mechanics/bugs.md

 ## Lag

-[There are a lot of strange interactions with lag.](../../evidence/mechanics/gameplay-mechanics/bugs.md#lag-interactions) With unstable internet connection.
+[There are a lot of strange interactions with lag.](../../evidence/mechanics/gameplay-mechanics/bugs.md#lag-and-snapshot-interactions) With unstable internet connection.
 Character stats are snapshotted client-side with enemy stats calculated server-side.
 This can lead to things like Bennett's burst healing past 70%, or Albedo's A1 not benefitting from enemies falling below 50% HP.
+This can also cause [Xingqiu's orbital rainswords to apply hydro multiple times](../../evidence/mechanics/gameplay-mechanics/bugs.md#netlimited-blade-works), the higher the ping, the more hydro applications.

 ### Netlimited Blade Works